ZoinerTejada/azure-data-guide/data-guide/common-architectures/big-data.md

 ![Lambda architecture diagram](./images/lambda.png)

 Data that flows into the "hot" path is constrained by latency requirements imposed by the speed layer so that it can be processed as quickly as possible, as data in this layer is typically desired in real time.
-Oftentimes, this requires a tradeoff of some level of accuracy in favor of data that is ready as quickly as possible.
+Often, this requires a tradeoff of some level of accuracy in favor of data that is ready as quickly as possible.
 An example of this is incoming temperatures from a large swath of IoT devices.
 In this scenario, the speed layer may be used to process a subset of this incoming data in order to provide a live dashboard of temperature readings for several locations.
 The data in this case may be reduced by processing sliding windows of several seconds apiece, allowing the processing layer to perform calculations in a timely manner.

 Data flowing into the "cold" path, on the other hand, is not subject to the same low latency requirements.
 This allows for high accuracy computation across large data sets, which can be very time-intensive.
 In addition, data in this path is immutable, meaning any changes to the value of a particular datum are stored alongside existing values in the form of new, timestamped datum.
 This allows for re-computation of a particular datam at any point in time across the history of the data collected.
 The hot path is enabled by today's ability to capture and store all raw, immutable data, allowing us to recompute this data through batch computation at any time.